BAKMAH/es-mapping-create/README.md

 ## Remove previous configuration

-If you previously did not properly configure then these steps must be executed:
+If you previously did not properly configure then these steps must be executed to remove currupted setup:
 ```
 # check existing setup
 curl -X GET http://localhost:9200/_cat/indices?v